 Please check this web page regularly as Congress acts and new resources become available for families, businesses and communities impacted by the Coronavirus.

-- Unemployment Insurance: The Coronavirus Aid, Relief, and Economic Security Act expands state unemployment insurance eligibility to self-employed workers, independent contractors, furloughed workers, part-time workers, tipped employees, gig workers, and workers impacted by shutdowns due to COVID19.
-Everyone receiving unemployment insurance will receive a weekly increase of $600 through July 31, 2020 (4 months).
-Benefits are extended by 13 weeks to a total of 39 weeks.
-For more information on the unemployment provisions in the Act, Stabenow.senate.gov/ui.
-Apply for unemployment benefits online at Michigan.gov/UIA or 1-866-500-0017.
+- Unemployment Insurance: The American Rescue Plan Act continues the expansion of state unemployment insurance eligibility to self-employed workers, independent contractors, furloughed workers, part-time workers, tipped employees, gig workers, and workers impacted by shutdowns due to COVID-19.
+Individuals that have exhausted regular unemployment benefits can access up to 53 weeks of extended benefits.
+Everyone receiving unemployment insurance will continue to receive a weekly increase of $300 through Septemeber 6, 2021.
+For more information on the unemployment provisions in the Act: Stabenow.senate.gov/ui.
+Apply for unemployment benefits online: Michigan.gov/UIA or 1-866-500-0017.

 - Health Insurance: The Coronavirus Aid, Relief, and Economic Security Act provides new insurance protections for patients – Stabenow.senate.gov/covid-19insurance

 - Assistance for Older Americans: The Coronavirus Aid, Relief, and Economic Security Act provides special protections for older Americans – Stabenow.senate.gov/seniors

 - Student Loans: Borrowers do not need to make payments on student loans held by the U.S. Department of Education through September 30, 2021.
 For more information on whether you qualify for relief: https://studentaid.gov/announcements-events/coronavirus and Stabenow.senate.gov/studentloans